“He said, here comes the big boss, let’s get it on!”

 The defense against the first two is easy.
 The third is perhaps not so easy.

 I really don’t care about the disco or novelty criticisms.
-There are a plethora of great disco tunes (“I Will Survive” & “Don’t Leave Me This Way” come immediately to mind) and novelty tunes help us through the dark times (thanks Weird Al and “Baby Shark”).
+There are a plethora of great disco tunes (“I Will Survive” & “Don’t Leave Me This Way” come immediately to mind) and novelty tunes help us through the dark times (thanks to Weird Al and “Baby Shark”).

 It’s the racism/bigotry label that poses an issue in 2022.
 Mind you, this is a song from 1974.
 It’s riffing on the U.S, obsession with Chinese kung fu films.
 Bruce Lee was literally one of the world’s biggest box office draws before his death in 1973.
 I was a teenager in the midwest and remember watching very badly dubbed kung fu films on Saturday afternoon TV.
-Add to the mix, Carl Douglas is an African-American (yes – I understand the theory non-whites cannot be “racist” but they can be bigots.) and one has to put this song in context.
-The ’70s African-American community embraced Kung Fu Culture.
+Add to the mix, Carl Douglas is an African-American (yes – I understand the theory that non-whites cannot be “racist” but they can be bigots.) and one has to put this song in context.
+In the ’70s. the African-American community embraced Kung Fu Culture.
 Do you doubt my white ass about this?
 I refer you to the Wu-Tang Clan.
-I’ll argue “Kung Fu Fighting” is a novelty love letter to the power of kitschy foreign cinema that broke down racial differences and created a totally new sub-culture.
+I’ll argue that “Kung Fu Fighting” is a novelty love letter to the power of kitschy foreign cinema that broke down racial differences and created a totally new sub-culture.
 Honestly, we could use a lot more of that kind of cultural crossover these days.

-Sure, this is easily converted to a chicken dish by switching the tofu for chicken, but it’s not really necessary.
+This recipe is easily converted to a chicken dish by switching the tofu for chicken, but it’s not really necessary.
 The fried tofu works perfectly to create a chicken-like mouth feel and absorbs the sauce better.
 Plus, this is a bowl of pure plant-based comfort food ready in about a half-hour.
 One could say these noodles are “fast as lightning.”.

 KUNG PAO FIGHTING